First: admit and submit to the glory of the mango. It is the best fruit ever.

 4. Now on to the middle third: less clean than the side thirds, but still tidier than other methods of mango devoration.

 First, peel or slice off the ring of skin around this section… then chomp-slurp right into the flesh around the pit until that pit is bone white and clean!
 YUM!
-(The photo to the right gracefully pictures this action.)
+(The photo to the below gracefully pictures this action.)

 5. Hurl the pit into the yard for the goats to eat (er, or into the trash or compost), wash your juice-kissed hands and face in the tap, and grab some floss for your teeth!